 DETERMINE PROPERTY VALUE

 Before listing the property, you will certainly need to get it appraised in order to determine fair market value.
 Your probate real estate agent will be able to run a comparative analysis to arrive at this valuation.
 (Call (805) 257-5780 to find out more about agents with probate experience.)

 GET COURT PERMISSION

 In most states, you will have to get approval from the probate court in order to list and sell the property.
 The exact process may vary from state to state, but you will almost always have to get this approval.

 Most of the time, probate properties have to go to auction.
 You will need to locate, then, a qualified auction company that is licensed as both an auctioneer and a real estate agent/broker.

 Then when you receive an offer/bid, you will need to get court approval to finalize a sale.
 Typically, court approval requires a bid of at least 75% of the property’s recorded value.

 Administration Rights to Sell Probate Property

-And then there’s this final wrinkle you’ll encounter when trying to sell your probate property in Southern California.
+And then there’s this final wrinkle you’ll encounter when trying to sell your probate property in Los Angeles.
 And that is the issue of administration rights

 Here’s how one top real estate site explains independent administration rights: “[i]f you as the executor have been granted independent administration rights, the probate property sale proceeds much in the same way as a traditional property sale.
 You have the freedom to set the list price, list the property on your timeline, and accept on offer without interference from the probate court.”